xxc3nsoredxx/sedutil/README.md

    * Replace `sdX` with the correct block device corresponding to the USB drive

 **NOTE:**
-If building from source, running the `flash_rescue.sh` script during the build process handles the above for you.
+If building from source, running the `flash_rescue.sh` script during the build process handles the above.

 Reboot the machine from the USB drive.
 Once it has loaded it will drop directly into a root shell.